gustavofuhr/miyagi_pytorch_trainer/README.md

 ![Isn't that beautiful?](wandb_experiment.png)

 That's even an analysis of how much system resource are you using.
-Also, associated with each experiment there is all original configuration used for it.
+Also, associated with each experiment there is all the original configuration used for it.

 ## Sweeps